-Janice F. Bell is an assistant professor at the Betty Irene Moore School of Nursing at UC Davis.
+Janice F. Bell is an associate professor at the Betty Irene Moore School of Nursing at UC Davis.
 She teaches the Doctoral Seminar and Research Design in Nursing and Health Care: Quantitative courses to first-year Nursing Science and Health-Care Leadership doctoral students.

 Bell is an accomplished health services researcher who focuses on how health systems and services influence the quality and accessibility of care, especially for children, youth and vulnerable populations.
 She is an active member of the school’s Collaborative Cancer Care Research Group (3CRG), an research initiative focused on developing and testing health information technology-enabled interventions to improve the process and outcomes of oncology care.
 Bell teaches, conducts research and mentors students in the area of health services research.